RPG-Maker-Translation-Tools/rpgmtranslate/docs/docs/en/search.md

 But if you want to use regex in the program, here's a quick breakdown:

 - The program uses JavaScript implementation of regex.
 It's not as cool as Perl's, but it is, for example, used in VSCode.
-- The program fully probably supports unicode in regex.
+- The program fully probably supports Unicode in regex.
 - I didn't really think of implementing the substitutions in the program (ones that's annotated with $), so please DON'T use substitutions in replace input, as it will replace LITERALLY.

 Example of searching for `\c` pattern: